-The LCC Library Collection Development guidelines are intended to guide the selection, evaluation, and de-selection of print, audiovisual, and electronic materials for the collection.
-It is meant to provide a written statement of the Library’s objectives in building its collection and to communicate library policy to students, faculty, staff, and administrators as well as guide librarians in their collection development decisions.
+The LCC Library Collection Development guidelines are intended to guide the selection, evaluation, and de-selection of print, online, and other materials for the collection.
+It is meant to provide a written statement of the Library’s objectives in building its collection and to communicate library policy to the LCC Community as well as guide librarians and library staff in their collection development decisions.

 Mission and Vision | Guiding Principles | Library Mission and Vision | Scope and Focus | Intellectual Freedom | Copyright | Responsibility for Selection | General Selection Criteria | Gifts | Weeding/Deselection | Cooperative Collection Agreements | Liaison with User Groups | Recommendations | Reconsideration